 The number of flights operated by unmodified A320 family aircraft, which have not had fuel over-pressure protector modification installed, has been very low.
-A recent increase in these type of aircraft has occurred since airlines have leased additional, unmodified aircraft to meet summer demand.
+Since the commencement of the winter season at the end of October, there has been a decrease in the number of these aircraft being operated, as airlines reduce the number of leased aircraft they utilise.

 Gatwick Airport has been applying an additional noise charge to unmodified A320 aircraft since the 1st January 2018.
-The number of these flights has been reduced by -95% since then and represented 0.32% of all A320 traffic in 2021.
+The number of these flights has been reduced by -62% since then and represented 0.74% of all A320 traffic in 2022.